This Black family's home appraisal grew by $92,000 after they removed all signs of their race

 “No one should have to tell their 6-year-old daughter why they’re taking down their Black Superman, their Black Catwoman, their Black Wonder Woman, hiding it and flipping it around,” she told WCPO.
 “Me explaining to my 3-year-old why her stick figures in the dining room have to be taken down because they’re drawn with a Black family.
 She drew the dog in green, but we were all brown.”

-She explained to her 6-year-old as best she could after reminding her sometimes they get treated differently because they’re Black.
+She explained to her 6-year-old as best she could after reminding her that sometimes they get treated differently because they’re Black.

 “When things like that happen, we have to be prepared to answer for those things, right?
 And Mommy and Daddy are going to see if that’s what happened to us,” Erica Parker said she told her daughter.
 “And she said, ‘OK, Mommy, so something’s happening because we’re brown?’
-And I said, ‘yes, I don’t know for sure.
-But we have a feeling so we’re going to look into it.”
+And I said, ‘Yes, I don’t know for sure.
+But we have a feeling, so we’re going to look into it.”

 That, Erica Parker said, is when she started crying and decided to document what she was doing.

 “I took some videos and walked around the house and – you hear me crying on the videos – because my daughter’s watching me take down this artwork that I was very proud of,” she said.
-“This very beautiful picture of a man and a woman hold, and they’re both brown-skinned, in our dining room.
+“This very beautiful picture of a man and a woman, and they’re both brown-skinned, in our dining room.
 And I took that down.”

 “How am I washing my house in whiteness?”
 Erica Parker said in her video.
 “I’m taking pictures down.
 And turning them around.
 And I’m going to replace them with my neighbors.”

 Goodman, who is white, agreed to be present for the next appraiser.
-She did a final walk through of the house and took down memorabilia from Aaron Parker’s historically Black fraternity – a detail the Parkers had missed.
+She did a final walk-through of the house and took down memorabilia from Aaron Parker’s historically Black fraternity – a detail the Parkers had missed.

-When that next appraisal came back, the home’s value was $92,000 higher than the first appraisal – and nearly $50,000 higher than the agreed sales price.
+When that next appraisal came back, the home’s value was $92,000 higher than the first appraisal – and nearly $50,000 higher than the agreed-upon sales price.

 ‘Goes against everything appraisers stand for’